chromeos/chromeos.dev/pages/en/android/index.md

   ## Developer interest form

-  If you're planning on optimizing your Android app or game for desktop, please fill out [our developer interest form](https://forms.gle/wPUjwhLgLnqvsqDG6).
+  If you're planning on optimizing your Android app or game for desktop, and need help from Google -- please fill out [our developer interest form](https://forms.gle/wPUjwhLgLnqvsqDG6).
 Google may reach out to you to further clarify your feedback or app needs.
 Please note that filling out this form does not constitute automatic inclusion in this program.